MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 Before you can start developing a HoloLens 2 app with WebView2, you'll need to set up your Unity project for HoloLens 2 development.
 To prepare your project for mixed reality development, follow the steps in [Unity development for HoloLens 2](/windows/mixed-reality/develop/unity/unity-development-overview?tabs=arr,D365,hl2) in the Mixed Reality documentation.
 For a step-by-step walkthrough of configuring a Unity project, see [Set up a new OpenXR project with MRTK](/windows/mixed-reality/develop/unity/new-openxr-project-with-mrtk).

-Once you have your Unity project ready for HoloLens 2 development, you'll need to configure MRTK in your project.
-To set up the Mixed Reality Toolkit in your Unity project, see [Welcome to the Mixed Reality Feature Tool](/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool).
+Once you have your Unity project ready for HoloLens 2 development, you'll need to configure the Mixed Reality Toolkit (MRTK) in your project.
+To set up the Mixed Reality Toolkit (MRTK) in your Unity project, see [Welcome to the Mixed Reality Feature Tool](/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool).

 After you've installed the MRTK and Mixed Reality Feature Tool, the MRTK assets and prefabs appear in your Unity project, ready for use.